What Is IEC 62443? Overview + Security Levels

 IEC 62443 provides guidance on how to ensure the secure development of an IACS.
 But only Part 4-1 directly applies to software development.
-Part 4-1 of the standard outlines the framework for how to enforce IEC 62443 compliance.
+Part 4-1 of the standard outlines the framework for how to enforce security standards compliance.
 An important part of that framework is the use of a static code analyzer.

 A static code analyzer automatically identifies vulnerabilities and defects as you code.
 In addition, you are able to apply a coding standard to ensure that your software is compliant and reliable.

-IEC 62443 requires that a static code analyzer be used to enforce secure coding standards.
+The IEC 62443 standard requires that a static code analyzer be used to enforce secure coding standards.